 Carefully read our list of the 8 most common mistakes when training back muscles, which should be avoided!
+It is always better to be well prepared when it comes to training.
+Neglecting to train the right way only increases your chance of injury.

 Many guys who are actively training have well-developed pectoral muscles, arms and abs.
 But as soon as they turn their backs, it becomes clear where they do not modify.